humanmade/altis-enhanced-search/docs/language-support.md

 - Thai
 - Ukrainian

 **Note:** Altis Support cannot provide assistance with tuning relevancy scores, or language analysis in languages other than English.
-Altis Partners may be able to provide consultation on these languages; contact your account manager for more information.
+Altis Partners may be able to provide consultation for these languages; contact your account manager for more information.

+## Japanese

+The Search module includes the Japanese language analyzer (kuromoji), as well as the [custom user dictionary tools](./configuration/custom-dictionaries.md) designed specifically for Japanese support.